FabioZumbi12/RedProtect/README.md

 Full features and description on BukkitDev: http://dev.bukkit.org/bukkit-plugins/region-protect-plus/

-See the WIKI fpr Help with commands and permissions: https://github.com/FabioZumbi12/RedProtect/wiki
+See the WIKI for Help with commands and permissions: https://github.com/FabioZumbi12/RedProtect/wiki